 Arita Baaijens received the Women of Discovery Humanity Award 2014 for her research and is now a WINGS fellow.
 She carried the WINGS flag twice.
 The WorldQuest flag is recognized as a symbol of excellence in discovery and knowledge, and certifies the significance of its carrier’s endeavor.

 Place and Perception – Never thought that I would start a project in the Low Lands to rewild the Dutch mind!
 But readers demanded I do something to turn the tide.
 About 75% of our insect population has disappeared.
 Spring is way too silent because birds lack food and shelter.
 The country side is a cluttered mess, farming became big business, soil is a commodity, nature or what’s left of it is meant to be a pleasant experience, child friendly.
 No mud, please.
 In short: the soul has disappeared from the landscape and the Dutch have coined a word to express the feeling of grief and loss: ‘Landschapspijn’, which might translate as ‘landscape ache’.

 Mission: Rewild the Dutch mind; Bring back wonderment in the public discours about nature and landscape; Revitalize the connection between the Dutch and their landscape; develop a methodology and a new lexicon to express ‘chora’ or the deeply felt meaning of a place or landscape; Create deep maps that express both the seen and unseen aspects of landscape.

 -Paradijs in de Polder, what landscape tells us.
 Arita Baaijens (2018, Atlas Contact publishers, Amsterdam)

--Seminar to share findings and decide on follow up research projects
+-Seminar to share the findings and create follow up research projects

 legenda maps Karakol Valley